 Russia accuses BBC World News of flouting broadcasting rules

-Britain's ties with Russia are at post-Cold War lows over the 2018 poisoning of Sergei Skripal, a mole who betrayed hundreds of Russian agents to Britain's MI6 foreign spy service.
+Britain's ties with Russia are at post-Cold War lows over the 2018 poisoning in the English city of Salisbury of Sergei Skripal, a former mole who betrayed hundreds of Russian agents to Britain’s MI6 foreign spy service.
 Britain said Russian military intelligence poisoned Skripal and his daughter Yulia with a Soviet-developed nerve agent known as Novichok.
 Russia repeatedly denied any involvement and said Britain staged the attack to stoke anti-Russian hysteria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)